n1nj4sec/memorpy/README.md

 >>> a.read(100).decode("utf-16-le")
 u'pwned this is a message I typed in notepad.exe !\x00\x00'
 ```
-look back at your notepad and the text should be changed ! :)
+Look back at your notepad and the text should be changed ! :)
 A quicker way to do this could be :
 ```python
 >>> mw.umem_replace("hello","pwned")